Teaching Socio-Environmental Synthesis with Case Studies SESYNC Short Course

 July 30-Aug 2, 2019

 Preparing students to tackle urgent and complex environmental problems is a critical challenge.
 Problems such as global climate change, water resource management, and sustainable development are dynamic, multi-faceted issues that require interdisciplinary and collaborative approaches to solve.
 Socio-environmental synthesis is a problem-solving approach that considers the integrated nature of the environment and human society, and combines insights, methods, and data from the natural and social sciences to produce knowledge and inform solutions.
 The National Socio-Environmental Synthesis Center (SESYNC) is dedicated to educating about this approach and its broad relevance, and to teaching the core concepts and competencies necessary to understand, research, and address socio-environmental problems.

-The main component of this initiative is a four day short course that brings together a diverse group of scholars and educators to develop a socio-environmental synthesis teaching case study.
-SESYNC invites applications for the Teaching Socio-Environmental Synthesis with Case Studies short course to be held July 30-Aug 2, 2018 at SESYNC in Annapolis, MD.
+This four day short course brings together a diverse group of scholars and educators to develop socio-environmental synthesis teaching case studies.
+SESYNC invites applications for the Teaching Socio-Environmental Synthesis with Case Studies short course to be held July 30-Aug 2, 2019 at SESYNC in Annapolis, MD.
 The goals of the short course are to:

 - Introduce participants to socio-environmental synthesis (S-E synthesis) as a problem-solving approach.